fish-shell/fish-shell/doc_src/prompt.rst

 We have now built a simple but working and usable prompt, but of course more can be done.

-- Fish offers more helper functions:
+- fish offers more helper functions:
    - ``prompt_login`` to describe the user/hostname/container or ``prompt_hostname`` to describe just the host
    - ``fish_is_root_user`` to help with changing the symbol for root.
    - ``fish_vcs_prompt`` to show version control information (or ``fish_git_prompt`` / ``fish_hg_prompt`` / ``fish_svn_prompt`` to limit it to specific systems)